Qualia Resilience Beta Study

 Mental toughness has to do with mindset, especially as it relates to coping with stress, being able to persist in the pursuit of goals despite setbacks, reframing challenges as opportunities, and confidence.
 It can be thought of as a resource that supports us in consistently performing at or near our best regardless of circumstances.

-Participants completed a mental toughness questionnaire before and after taking Qualia Resilience.
-In the study, 14 of 17 participants (82%) reported greater mental toughness.
-The average increase in mental toughness scores was 38%.†*
+Participants completed a mental toughness questionnaire before and after taking Qualia Resilience, and reported statistically significant improvements.
+In the study, 14 of 17 participants (82%) reported greater mental toughness (p=0.013).
+The average increase in mental toughness scores was 38% (p=0.0001).†*

 Relief for Daily Stress and Tension†